cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### Client errors {#client-errors}

-The client can produce errors due to incorrect values in the messages it received, either because of invalid data, point encoding, or MACs.
+The client can produce errors due to incorrect values in the messages it received.
+The following table enumerates some of these errors, where they occur, and the reason for the error.

 | Name                   | Stage        | Reason                                                                   |
 |:-----------------------|:-------------|:-------------------------------------------------------------------------|